naughtynautilus000/development/README.md

    list represents one field by which to filter the player list.
 Strings are added and removed from this field when the user selects checkboxes from the menu.
 To achieve this, we pass a handler function as a prop to every _Checkbox_ component which calls `setFilter`.
-This handler runs when a checkbox is selected or unselected, triggering the variable update. `filters` is passed as a prop to the _PlayerList_.
-Then, inside _PlayerList_, we filter the list of players depending on the strings contained in `filters`.
+This handler runs when a checkbox is selected or unselected, triggering the variable update.

+   `filters` is passed as a prop to the _PlayerList_.
+Then, inside _PlayerList_, we filter the list of players depending of the strings contained in `filters`. `filters` is also passed as a prop to each _Checkbox_ component.
+Within each _Checkbox_, `filters` is used to check whether or not the _Checkbox_ should be checked.
+That is, the `filters` variable controls the state of the _Checkbox_.

 2. `_sortParameter_` (contained in _App_): This variable is a single string which represents the field by which to sort the players (popularity, all-star game appearances, or all-NBA teams).
 We